Step-by-step guide to redundancy

 “It's your job that's been made redundant, not you.”

 If you're selected, the first thing to remember is that your employer must treat you fairly.
 There are laws to protect you from being simply tossed aside, so it's important to double-check that your employer has played it fair.
 If not, you could be in line for compensation.
-More info on unfair dismissal on Gov.uk.
+There's more info on unfair dismissal on the Gov.uk website.

 The situation is different if your company has gone bust – see full details below.